faros-ai/airbyte-connectors/sources/circleci-source/README.md

-# CircleIC Source for Airbyte
+# CircleCI Source for Airbyte

 📦 Docker Image: https://hub.docker.com/r/farosai/airbyte-circleci-source

-Use this source to import [CircleIC](https://circleci) API data into Airbyte.
+Use this source to import [CircleCI](https://circleci) API data into Airbyte.

 ## Recommended Usage

-A recommended approach if you'd like more detailed message delivery metrics is to enable the [CircleIC -> S3 data warehouse integration](https://circleci/docs/data-warehouse-sync/#s3-bucket), and then use the [S3 Airbyte source connector](https://docs.airbyte.io/integrations/sources/s3) to import the parquet files as needed.
+A recommended approach if you'd like more detailed message delivery metrics is to enable the [CircleCI -> S3 data warehouse integration](https://circleci/docs/data-warehouse-sync/#s3-bucket), and then use the [S3 Airbyte source connector](https://docs.airbyte.io/integrations/sources/s3) to import the parquet files as needed.

-This source is useful for importing CircleIC resource metadata (such as campaign or action names).
-The following CircleIC resources are currently available:
+This source is useful for importing CircleCI resource metadata (such as campaign or action names).
+The following CircleCI resources are currently available:

 * `campaigns`
 * `campaign_actions`